5T33Z0/Clover-Crate/Kernel_And_Kext_Patches/README.md

 ### BlockSkywalk
 Introduced in r5155.
 This allows blocking the `IOSkywalFamily.kext` in macOS Sonoma, so unsupported Wifi Cards can be re-enabled by injecting additional kexts and applying post-install root patches with OpenCore Legacy patcher (&rarr; check my [Wifi Sonoma Guide](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/WIiFi_Sonoma.md) for details).

-## Debug
+### Debug
 If you want to observe how the Kexts are patched &rarr; For developers.

 ### DellSMBIOSPatch
 &rarr; See [**Quirks**](https://github.com/5T33Z0/Clover-Crate/tree/main/Quirks) Section

 ### EightApple
-On some systems, the progress bar break down into 8 apples during boot.
-No confirmation yet if the patch works.
 Added in r5119.
+On some systems, the Apple boot logo glitches out into 8 apples, spread horizontally across the screen for a fraction of a second.
 This fix is based on the following kext patch (but macOS-independent):

 Name |	Find [HEX] | Replace [HEX] | Comment | MatchOS
 -----|------------|---------------|---------|-------
 `com.apple.iokit.IOGraphicsFamily` | `0100007522` | `010000EB22` | Fixes 8 Apples Boot Graphics Glitch| 10.13.x

-:bulb: A tip for OpenCore users: WhateverGreen's `gfxrst=1` and `gfxrst=4` boot-args address this issue as well!
+:bulb: For OpenCore users: WhateverGreen's `gfxrst=1` and `gfxrst=4` boot-args address this issue as well!

 > [!NOTE]
 >
-> This fix did not work for me on my Whiskey Lake Notebook running macOS 14.2.
-And based on the comments about this issue it doesn't work for other user who have this glitch.
-Enabling CSM in BIOS on the other hand should fix the issue reliably.
+> Slice himself admitted that the functionality of this patch is uncertain.
+It did not work for me on my Whiskey Lake Notebook running macOS 14.2.
+And based on the comments I came across during research so far, it doesn't seem to work for other users either.
+Some users report that enabling CSM in BIOS fixed the issue for them.
+So try your luck.

 ### KernelLapic
 &rarr; See [**Quirks**](https://github.com/5T33Z0/Clover-Crate/tree/main/Quirks) Section